The Snow Queen (1957 film): 21st century influence

 In 2018, Soyuzmultfilm restored the video quality of The Snow Queen as part of its grand project to restore films from its Golden Collection.
-Archivists restored the film manually: carefully digitized the original tape, cleaned every frame of the celluloid dust, scratches, tears.
+Archivists restored the film manually: carefully digitized the original film negative, cleaned every frame that had dust, scratches, tears.
 They also used rotoscoping technology, in which characters are separated from the background for separate cleaning and restoration of all elements of the frame.
 Yandex partnered with Soyuzmutlfilm to apply a new Russian technology to the archive cinema reels.
 A neural network restoration technology was used to increase the sharpness and resolution of the frames.
 The film stock were renewed with all the film grain and extra flickering dots removed.
 The side by side comparison of a frame of The Snow Queen was shown.
 The restored Golden Collection films including The Snow Queen was released to the theaters on 5 December 2020.
 The HD revival screenings are distributed by United Network "Cinema Park."

 Russia honored the People's Artist of Russia animator for the film, Leonid Shvartsman on 30 August 2020 on his 100th year birthday milestone.
-Interviews from TASS as well as Kino Teatr gave the readers insight into the history of the animator whose work not only spans The Snow Queen but also the Cheburashka.
+Interviews from TASS as well as Kino Teatr gave the readers insight into the history of the animator whose work not only spans The Snow Queen but also Cheburashka.
 Shvartsman explained that he is pleased by the popularity of The Snow Queen in audiences to this day.
-With the support of the Ministry of Culture an exhibition dedicated to the centenary of the animator, opened in Saint Petersburg at the Berthold Center on 28 November 2020.
+With the support of the Ministry of Culture an exhibition dedicated to the centennial of the animator, opened in Saint Petersburg at the Berthold Center on 28 November 2020.